authgear/authgear-server/docs/specs/authentication-flow-api-reference.md

   - `signup_login`: This flow will either become `signup` or `login` depending on the input.
 If the end-user enters an existing login ID, then the flow will becomes `login`, otherwise, it is `signup`.
   - `account_recovery`: The flow to recover an account.
 Currently it can request a reset password link / reset password code to reset primary password.
 - `name`: The name of the authentication flow.
 See [Create an authentication flow](#create-an-authentication-flow)
+- `captcha`: If Captcha is enabled in the flow, this key is present.
+  - `captcha.providers.type`: The type of the provider.
+You use this information to implement Captcha.
+For example, if you see `cloudflare`, then you probably should use the Cloudflare Turnstile client-side library to implement Captcha.
+  - `captcha.providers.alias`: The alias of the provider.
+You use this information to choose which set of configuration to use.
+For example, if you configure two Cloudflare Turnstile, namely `cloudflare1` and `cloudflare2`, and you see `cloudflare2`, then you should use the site key of `cloudflare2` to implement captcha.
 - `action`: An object containing information about the current action.
   - `action.type`: The type of step.
 See [Reference on input and output](#reference-on-input-and-output)
   - `action.authentication`: The taken authentication branch.